Chakib08/TensorRT-YOLOv3/README.md

 ## How does this sample work?

-First, the original YOLOv3 specification from the paper is converted to the Open Neural Network Exchange (ONNX) format in `yolov3_to_onnx.py` (only has to be done once).
+First, you need to install all TensorRT dependencies (See Prerequisites section) and then run `sh get_requirements.sh` (only has to be done once).

-Second, this ONNX representation of YOLOv3 is used to build a TensorRT engine, followed by inference on a sample image in `onnx_to_tensorrt.py`.
+Second, this ONNX representation of YOLOv3 is used to build a TensorRT engine, followed by inference on a sample image in `onnx_to_tensorrt_v7.py` for TensorRT v7 or `onnx_to_tensorrt_v8.py` for TensorRT v8.
 The predicted bounding boxes are finally drawn to the original input image and saved to disk.

 After inference, post-processing including bounding-box clustering is applied.
 The resulting bounding boxes are eventually drawn to a new image file and stored on disk for inspection.